nevermoe/EHook/README.md

 4. On android, type `./stalker [pid]`.

 # Notice
-For NOX emulator, you should use the Android 5.1.1 instead of the default 4.4.2.
+1. For NOX emulator, you should use the Android 5.1.1 instead of the default 4.4.2.
+2. I will refactor some code 1 week later.